Types of Queues

 - Priority Queue

-A priority queue is a special type of queue in which each element is associated with a priority and is served according to its priority.
-If elements with the same priority occur, they are served according to their order in the queue.
+A priority queue is another special type of Queue data structure in which each element has some priority associated with it.
+Based on the priority of the element, the elements are arranged in a priority queue.
+If the elements occur with the same priority, then they are served according to the FIFO principle.